LukeGrahamLandry/franca/devlog.md

 - add BakedEntry.FnPtr to pending. fail 3.
 - aha i remember this when i was ffi-ing with the bootstrap rust compiler.
   Span:(u32, u32) my old jit wants to pass in 2 registers but that's not what the abi says to do.
+- changed a bunch of stuff in the frontend to let things be intrinsic on one backend or another with normal body otherwise. thought it might get slower but seems the same-ish.
+- i think my current thesus is that the emit_ir is about the same speed but generates much shittier code so slower when self compiled. the new one compiles faster if it was itself compiled by the old one, 1450->1400. but then compiling itself is 1700. backend time is more similar for all 590 vs 615. i bet its because im actually using the abi passes now and they generate really dumb loads+stores because they happen after mem opt.

 > i really need to write my own terminal thingy.
 > i like that warp lets me click the mouse to move my cursor.